Until recently, dogs were not part of our family in Costa Rica. Now you’ll see almost everyone has one or more pets at home.

 With all the hundreds of expats we have moving to Costa Rica, I am sure some of you will find a way to help some of these organizations.
 And please check them out before you buy a pet.
 Thank you!

-Blogs like this are important for your learning curve, I hope it’s helpful.
+Blogs like this about pet culture are important for your learning curve.
+I hope they’re helpful.